alan-turing-institute/AutisticaCitizenScience/README.md

 Participatory science is when the people who will ultimately benefit from or be affected most by research are included in empowered positions throughout the research process.
 We want autistic voices to be heard at every stage of the research process, so that the tool we build, the community we grow, and the research we do is both by autistic people and for autistic people.
 We also warmly welcome the input of people who are not autistic themselves.
 You can really make a difference!

 We only ask that you share our [values](/project-management/A2_ValuesAndOutcomes.pdf) and follow our [code of conduct](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/GeorgiaHCA-updatelandingpage/project-management/A3_CodeOfConduct.pdf).

-We are always learning and looking for ways we can work better together, and be more welcoming and inclusive to new community members.
-If you find something confusing, frustrating, or unclear, please [let us know](https://bit.ly/AutisticaTuringCitSciForm.)
-That way, we can do better.
-Your voice matters.
-And if you like something or have a new idea, we'd love to know that as well.

 All kinds of things, including the tool that we build, the way that we work, and the page that you are reading now can be changed with community input.